KennStack01/KennStack01/README.md

 💡 I am a Software Engineer and Product Designer, I use Technologies to Build Products.

-🛠 I'm not a Genius, I'm a Builder.
+🛠 I'm not a Genius, I'm a Builder ;).
 🔐 Passionate about Problem Solving.
 📚 ALWAYS learning Technologies, Physics and Business (Books + Internet).